aburnett88/HSat/README.md

 # HSat

-HSat is a library used for solving and analysing Boolean Satisfiability Problems - or atleast it is intended to be so.
+HSat is a library whose primary use is for solving Boolean Satisfiability Instances using stochastic local search.

+The Boolean Satisfiability Problem (BSP) is a difficult combinatorial problem.
+This piece of software intends to evaluate difering methods of solving it, as well as generating 'toy' problems to show how they perform.

 ## Latest Release Features